litmuschaos/litmus/README.md

 The primary objective of Litmus is to ensure a consistent and reliable behavior of workloads running in Kubernetes.
 It also aims to catch hard-to-test bugs and unacceptable behaviors before users do.
 Litmus strives to detect real-world issues which escape during unit and integration tests.

-While Litmus tests and metrics were developed initially to test if a given Kubernetes deployment is suitable for running on OpenEBS (_a kubernetes dynamic storage provisioner_); the use cases are broader and overall system resilience can be characterized before and during operations.
+While Litmus tests and metrics were developed initially to test if a given Kubernetes deployment is suitable for running on OpenEBS (_a Kubernetes dynamic storage provisioner_); the use cases are broader and overall system resilience can be characterized before and during operations.
 To learn more about OpenEBS please visit: www.openEBS.io

 ## How Litmus is different from others
 Litmus is an overall project that incorporates pieces of a typical chaos engineering environment to deliver a more complete solution to Litmus users.

-Also, Litmus incorporates some innovations in translating end user stories directly into scenarios.
+Also, Litmus incorporates some innovations in translating end-user stories directly into scenarios.
 Litmus accepts user stories in simple English text & converts them to logic.
 Litmus translates each statement present in a user story into corresponding Kubernetes commands.
 This provides a transparent view to the users if any particular statement was executed successfully or resulted in failures.

 Additionally, test logic is packaged as dedicated containers which of course makes them portable across Kubernetes deployments.
 This containerization also helps to integrate these containers into CI/CD environments.